mryab/efficient-dl-systems/week03_fast_pipelines/homework/README.md

 More specifically, you need to pad sequences only up to a maximum sample length in the current batch. **(1 point)**
 - Finally, for the third approach, implement the following trick.
-While processing the dataset, split it into the several groups (bins) by sample length.
-We suggest you uniformly split the samples list sorted by sample length.
+While processing the dataset, split it into the several groups (bins) by sample length. you need to uniformly split the samples list sorted by sample length.
 Conduct experiments for 1, 5, 10, 25, 50 bins.
 While calling a `__getitem__` method, you firstly sample a bin number, then sample the needed examples number form the bin and pad them with collator from the second subtask. **(2.5 points)**

 In every sub-problem, for sequences longer than 640 tokens just truncate the overflowing part.

 For each of the implemented methods mock one training epoch and provide min, max, mean and median batch processing times.
-To mock a training epoch we suggest you construct a small GPT-2-like model: use `nn.Embedding` layer, `PositionalEncoding` class from `transformer.py` file and a single `nn.TransformerDecoder` layer with hidden size 1024 and 8 heads.
+To mock a training epoch you need to construct a small GPT-2-like model: use `nn.Embedding` layer, `PositionalEncoding` class from `transformer.py` file and a single `nn.TransformerDecoder` layer with hidden size 1024 and 8 heads.
 For tokenization use `torchtext.data.utils.get_tokenizer("basic_english")`.
 Run one epoch **without a backward pass**.
 Make sure you've [warmed up](https://forums.developer.nvidia.com/t/why-warm-up/48565) GPU before computing the statistics and do not forget about asynchronous CUDA kernels execution.